Sovereign-Labs/sovereign-book/src/sdk-contributors/gas.md

 # Gas Specification

-This document contains a detailed specification of the design of the gas mechanism within Sovereign's SDK.
+This document contains a detailed specification of the way gas is handled within Sovereign's SDK.

 ## Definition